 Hospitals are learning to love patients

-US hospitals take in more than $500B annually, which is more than twice the amount Americans spend to clothe themselves.
+US hospitals take in more than $500B annually, which is more than twice the amount Americans spend on clothing.
 What if clothing stores and their websites offered a consumer experience similar to that of hospitals?
 Think pricing opacity, limited information on quality, perplexing store navigation, and a sense that customer experience is a low priority.
 I suspect that the apparel industry would be much smaller if this were the case.
 We would simply make do with fewer clothes.

 Why, then, do hospitals continue to capture such a large slice of the US economy?
 Why haven't more patient-friendly institutions grown up to compete with conventional hospitals on the basis of patient experience?
 The answer is that, on average, patients pay for just 5% of hospital services.
 Medicare and commercial insurers are hospitals' real customers.
 And these customers are demanding a stronger focus on patient experience.
 In particular, starting this year, Medicare's Value Based Purchasing program will use patient survey results to determine incentive payments to hospitals.